Why It Works

 Carefully fold one tip of the wonton wrapper across to meet the opposite tip to form a triangle.
 Seal edges of the triangle, carefully pushing out all air from within the wrapper as you work.
 Pull the two corners on the hypotenuse of the newly formed triangle to meet, moistening one with a little water, crossing them and pinching to seal.
 Transfer finished dumplings to the parchment lined baking sheet.

-For the Sauce: Place chilies and Sichuan peppercorns on a microwave-safe plate and microwave on high until toasted and aromatic, about 15 seconds.
+For the Sauce: Place chiles and Sichuan peppercorns on a microwave-safe plate and microwave on high until toasted and aromatic, about 15 seconds.
 Transfer to a mortar and pestle or a food processor and crush until it's about the texture of store-bought crushed red pepper flakes.
 Transfer to a small saucepan.

 Heat oil in a skillet over medium heat until shimmering.
-Immediately pour hot oil over chili/peppercorn mixture (it should sizzle).
+Immediately pour hot oil over chile/peppercorn mixture (it should sizzle).
 Let cool for 5 minutes then transfer to a medium bowl.
 Add sesame oil and set aside.

 Combine sugar, vinegar, soy sauce, and garlic in a small bowl and stir until sugar is dissolved.
 Add chili oil mixture.
 Set aside until ready to use.
 (Sauce can be stored in a sealed container in the fridge for up to 2 weeks).